 18-VI.G.
-EARNED INCOME DISALLOWANCE [Notice PIH 2012-32, REV-3]
+EARNED INCOME DISALLOWANCE [Notice PIH 2019-23]

 Tenants who are employed and are currently receiving the EID exclusion at the time of conversion will continue to receive the EID after conversion, in accordance with regulations at 24 CFR 5.617.
 Upon the expiration of the EID for such families, the rent adjustment will not be subject to rent phase-in; instead, the rent will automatically rise to the appropriate rent level based upon tenant income at that time.
+Any non-RAD PBV units located in the same project are also subject to these requirements.